JohnUiterwyk/GeneticVision/README.md

 Option argument type: _float between 0 and 1_
 Default: 0.02

-### Save Result Images
-If this option is enabled, every X generations, an image will be written to disk for each image pair in the training set.
-The frequency of image writing is determined by the logFrequency option.

-Command line usage: `--saveResultImages`
-Config file usage: `"saveResultImages": true`
-Option argument type: _true | false_
-Default: false

-### Load Population
-Load a population from a *.gen file.
-The value for this option should be the path to the gen file.
-Loading a population file will overide most population specific settings.

-Command line usage: `--population path/to/file.gen`
-Config file usage: `"population": "path/to/file.gen"` Option argument type: _string_

 ### Log Frequency
 This sets how frequently logging information is outputed.
 This option affects the frequency of the following:
 - writing summary information for the current generation to stdout